-A man in his late twenties has abandoned his family heritage after signing up to Facebook using katakana to spell his name.
+A man in his late twenties has deserted his family heritage after using katakana to spell his name on Facebook.

 “I couldn’t avoid my natural transformation into Japanese heredity,” said クリス・テーラー.

-“Deep down I did feel a small sense of guilt but I’m happy to take the criticism that comes my way if it means having a dot in the middle of my christian name and surname.”
+“Deep down I did feel a small sense of guilt abandoning a long line of Taylors but I’m happy to take the criticism that comes my way if it means having a dot in the middle of my christian name and surname.”

-クリス・テーラー‘s grandmother is currently in shock that her grandson betrayed the family lineage and that there is a system on computers called social networking services where one can post pictures of what they eat.
+クリス・テーラー‘s grandmother is currently in shock that her grandson betrayed the family lineage and that systems exist on “computers” called social networking services where people publish pictures of food they eat.

-“I knew there was a thing called email, but I didn’t know people published mundane shit for public consumption,” said grandmother テーラー.
+“I knew there was a thing called ’email’, but I didn’t realize people published mundane shit for public consumption,” said grandmother テーラー.

-First generation Japanese クリス・テーラー now has a firm understanding of the spirit of ‘wa’ and questions the existence of four seasons outside the boundaries of Japan.
+First generation Japanese クリス・テーラー now has a deep understanding of the difference between ‘は’ and ‘が’, and questions the existence of four seasons outside the boundaries of Japan.